codepks/LearningCPP/README.md

 # LearningCPP

+Continue making notes from the highlighted notes from Learncpp.com as this notes would have different sources and it should be one place to learn from different notes.

 # Introduction
 The number of bits that make up a single command vary -- for example, some CPUs process instructions that are always 32 bits long, whereas some other CPUs (such as the x86/x64 family, which you may be using) have instructions that can be a variable length. <br>